 The School has four broad areas of research interest addressing nursing, mental health, midwifery and family health and education.
 The School has a multidisciplinary cohort of research students undertaking a broad range of research.
 The output from these students constitutes an important component of the research output of the School.

-Professor Nicholas ProcterLeading numerous initiatives aimed at improving the lives of people with mental health issues as well as providing policy advice to state and federal governments.
+Professor Nicholas ProcterLeading research to improve the lives of people in mental distress, those at risk of suicide, and providing policy advice to state and federal governments.

 Professor Marion EckertAiming to strengthen the nursing & midwifery workforce across the health system through the development of evidence-based healthcare.